 Beijing is considered fairly safe for all visitors.
-Aside from the taxi drivers who often look to scam you out of extra money, the general city is safe and well policed.
+Aside from the taxi drivers who often look to scam passengers out of extra money, the city in general is safe and well policed.
 It’s still advised to beware of pickpockets and thieves especially along public transport routes in trains or taxis who will happily remove your travel documents or wallet and phone without you even noticing.

 Best times of year to travel

 Beijing experiences a wide range of temperatures throughout the year.
-Summers are known to be hot and dry with the mercury often reaching 40°C, whilst winter can be just as difficult to manage at nearly -20°C at its worst.
-The best times to travel to Beijing or most of mainland China really is during the spring and autumn seasons.
+Summers are known to be hot and dry with the mercury often reaching 40°C, while Winter can be just as difficult to manage at nearly -20°C at its worst.
+The best time to travel to Beijing, or most of mainland China really, is during the Spring and Autumn seasons.

 The apps you’ll need in Beijing

-Whether you’re visiting Beijing city or any other mainland Chinese city, getting yourself a working and reliable VPN is a must.
+Whether you’re visiting Beijing city or any other mainland Chinese city, getting a working and reliable VPN is a must.
 Beijing is not only home to the great wall of China, but also the great firewall.
-To access applications like Gmail, Facebook, Skype or more you’ll need to connect to a VPN before getting access.
+To access most famous Western applications like Gmail, Facebook, Skype, etc. you’ll need to connect to a VPN before getting access.

 The other essential app to carry on your phone when in China is WeChat.
 Available on both iOS and Android, WeChat has become an integral part of everyday Chinese life.
-Used for more than just an instant messaging platform, the business now gets done via the app with mobile payments and document transfers just some of its features.
+Along the years this app has gone from being used as just an instant messaging platform, to being used for business purposes as well.
+Mobile payments and document transfers are just a few of its many useful features.